YananZhao0630/M-AE-M-AEN/README.md

 Our proposed simple tricks such as adding edges and normalization for node classification are based on ACM-GCN model, developed based on the following repo: https://github.com/SitaoLuan/ACM-GNN/tree/main

 ## Citation
+If you find our helpful, consider to cite us:

 @INPROCEEDINGS{JiZhaZha:C25,
 	author = {Feng Ji and Yanan Zhao and Kai Zhao and Hanyang Meng and Jielong Yang and Wee Peng Tay},